isabella232/office-developer-exchange-docs.de-DE/docs/web-service-reference/getusersettings-operation-soap.md

 ### <a name="description"></a>Beschreibung

-Das folgende Beispiel zeigt eine erfolgreiche **GetUserSettings** -Antwort.
+Das folgende Beispiel zeigt eine erfolgreiche **GetUserSettings-Antwort.**

 ### <a name="code"></a>Code